VeenixDev/KeyVault/README.md

 If you wish to start it in development mode use `node run start:dev`

 You can see the site under `http://localhost:3000` (uncached website `http://localhost:3000?dev=true`)

+For Windows you can use the `start.bat` to start the server.
+This script starts the server and opens your default browser with the website open!

 ## Website